takuyadev/sharestation-frontend/README.md

 ### `created`

-20 components and 3 page for the single page application using usStates, handlers, useEffect, router and route\
+created all of 20 components and 3 page for the single page application using usStates, handlers, useEffect, router and route\
-post and get data using axios, token, await, async and session.
+Collaborated on post and get data using axios, token, await, async and session with a back-end developer

-### `used`
+### `Language & Framework`

 React, Javascript, styped-components, scss

-### `installed`
+### `Installed`

 $ npx create-react-app\
 $ npm install styled-components sass --save\